Omnisend for Woocommerce (WordPress)

 Step 1.
 Navigate to your WordPress Admin Dashboard, go to the Plugins page → Add New→ search for Omnisend for WooCommerce plugin and select it.

 Step 2.
 You'll be redirected to Omnisend plugin page in the Plugin Marketplace.
-Click 'Install and activate' button:
+Click the 'Install and activate' button:

 Step 3.
 It'll take a few seconds to install and activate the plugin.
 Once it's done, you'll land on this page.
-Click 'Manage plugin' button:
+Click the 'Manage plugin' button:

 Step 6.
 That's it!
 The plugin will send a Verification request to Omnisend, and the store will be connected.
 You'll land on the Brand Assets page: